Life-Centered Education (LCE) Program

 “The thoughtful inclusion of students with special learning needs is one very practical and explicit way of enhancing a school’s organizational intelligence.
 By challenging ourselves to do more than what we are already comfortable doing, we engage in a rigorous exercise of collaborative inquiry that supports our collective intellectual growth and social and emotional development.” - Powell and Kusuma-Powell, Raising Your School’s Organizational Intelligence 2013.

-Student Profile: Students in Pre-Kindergarten- Grade 3 may qualify for the Life-Centered Education Program when either of the following descriptions are applicable:
+Students in Kindergarten to Grade 9 may qualify for the Life-Centered Education Program when either of the following descriptions are applicable:

-- Student has a diagnosed intellectual or developmental disability as diagnosed in a psycho education evaluation
+- Student has a diagnosed intellectual or developmental disability as diagnosed in an psycho education evaluation

 *IQ score below a score of 75, may consider students with higher IQ’s (approx. 76-85)